Daethyra/File-Extension-Conversion/readme.md

 beautifulsoup4 - A library for pulling data out of HTML and XML files.

 License
-This project is licensed under the  License.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE License.
 See the LICENSE file for details.